-Funding Gaps

-Driver Funding

-Many providers utilize volunteers to provide service

-Vehicle Funding

-Many providers would not be able to replace vehicles following their 3-5 year "useful life cycle" without the 5310 program.

-Service Enhancement (Weekend and Evening Service)

-- Peak service for most providers is between 8am-5pm on weekdays (concurrent with most medical appointments) - Weekend, evening and overnight service is minimal. - Access to employment a hurdle for persons without a car

-ADA Accessibility

-- Some riders state they needed to cancel a ride due to an ADA accommodation not being met. - Not all facilities and services meet Olmstead Act requirements

-Service Reliability

-- Long wait times (above 30 minutes) were noted by some rider survey participants - Some ride cancellations also occur, per surveys - These inconsistencies lead to appointment cancellations and rescheduling, and delays accessing other locations like pharmacy or grocery.
+Funding Gaps Driver Funding Many providers utilize volunteers to provide service Vehicle Funding Many providers would not be able to replace vehicles following their 3-5 year "useful life cycle" without the 5310 program.
+Service Enhancement (Weekend and Evening Service) Peak service for most providers is between 8am-5pm on weekdays (concurrent with most medical appointments) Weekend, evening and overnight service is minimal.
+Access to employment a hurdle for persons without a car ADA Accessibility Some riders state they needed to cancel a ride due to an ADA accommodation not being met.
+Not all facilities and services meet Olmstead Act requirements Service Reliability Long wait times (above 30 minutes) were noted by some rider survey participants Some ride cancellations also occur, per surveys These inconsistencies lead to appointment cancellations and rescheduling, and delays accessing other locations like pharmacy or grocery. which opti Need to play awareness Need to awareness Need to awareness ducate existing and future riders ons are available and how to ride romote services publicly to increase s of services available dvocate politically for enhanced tion services for persons 65 years and persons with disabilities

-Education and Advocacy

-- Need to educate existing and future riders which options are available and how to ride - Need to promote services publicly to increase awareness of services available - Need to advocate politically for enhanced transportation services for persons 65 years and older and persons with disabilities